-During the year the Group agreed the sale of the Leeds site for £0.4m net.
+During 2015 the Group agreed the sale of the Leeds site for £0.4m net.
 The sale completed in March 2016.
 This site was not part of the future plans for the business.
-Losses in respect of this property are included in discontinued activities of £0.2m, which include an impairment of £0.1m.
-This property is classed as an asset held for sale.
+Losses in respect of this property are included in discontinued activities.